 Worker’s Compensation Liability Insurance ($1 Million in coverage)

 Oakland Unified School District must be listed as secondary insured.

 Oakland, CA 94607

-Summary of services provided and expected outcomes on official letterhead.
+Summary of services provided and expected outcomes.
 A few paragraphs are sufficient if warranted.

 Description of organization and relevant experience (for individual consultants, a resume is sufficient).
 A few paragraphs are satisfactory if warranted.